Posted: Monday October 16, 2017

 Whether for small shops or large industrial and offices buildings, leases between landlords and tenants impose obligations on each party for the repair, maintenance and decoration of the property.

-At the end of a lease, a landlord will usually prepare a schedule of dilapidations.
+At the end of a lease, a landlord will usually plan for a dilapidation survey to take place.
 This report will list each breach of the lease, in respect to leaving the property in disrepair (damaged roof), undecorated or not in compliance with current legal requirements.
 The actual wording of the lease can influence the size of the claim dramatically.

 At Dabinett, we have experience with claims ranging from £10,000 to several million pounds.
 We have put together schedules on behalf of landlords and have defended large claims on behalf of tenants.
 Often large savings can be made by a tenant in the event of a claim, providing that the professional advice of a chartered building surveyor is given.